Shannon Fusco is North Port High's new principal

 Current NPHS principal Brandon Johnson is leaving for an administrative position in the Sarasota County School District.
 Johnson will be the district’s next Executive Director of Elementary Schools.
 He’s already assumed some of those duties, taking part in the process to find a new principal for Englewood Elementary School by helping to lead community discussions.

-Johnson will begin his new role on July 1, district officials have said.
+Johnson will begin his new role on July 1, district officials said.

 Post a comment as